We created Pandora to put the Music Genome Project directly in your hands

 The single's tough underground grooves charged the New York house scene, then just on the cusp of a turnover from the smooth garage sound to a rougher style influenced by European trance and techno.
 Despite stumbling into remixing by accident -- after giving a bad review to a single, he was tapped to rework it -- Sanchez became more than competent at the game, and beginning in 1991 he worked on tracks for Babyface, Michael Jackson, Diana Ross, Janet Jackson, Chic, M People, Basia, Incognito, and Soul II Soul.

 Sanchez launched a new label in 2002 named Stealth -- home to his impressive rate of mixes, as well as re-releases and new productions from himself as well as other artists.
 The following year, he won a Grammy in the category of Best Remixed Recording for his remix of No Doubt's "Hella Good."
 Release Yourself, his long-running terrestrial and online radio show, won an International Dance Music award for Best Podcast.
-All the while, he remained an in-demand DJ.
-After he released the 2013 singles "Troubleman" and "My Roots," he prepared Roots, which promised to be a fusion of a decades-old approach to making house music with a contemporary sound.
-The album was scheduled to be released in February 2014. ~ John Bush, Rovi
+The show celebrated a decade of broadcasts when the mix effort Release Yourself: 10th Anniversary Edition dropped in 2011, the same year that Sanchez joined with the Far East Movement for the single "2gether."
+The singles "Troubleman" and "My Roots" arrived in 2013 along with the mix album Release Yourself 13. ~ John Bush, Rovi